KunZizinho/Random-Password-Generator/README.md

         -we are gonna need a function that Loops through criteria and checks which are selected

      -then display password on the page
+         we are gonna need the function that prints our generated password